-Getting enough fluid into your body is the first and most important treatment.
-They must start IV fluids quickly.
-This fluid should contain bicarbonate, which helps flush the myoglobin out of your kidneys.
+Getting enough fluid into the body is the first and most important treatment.
+Intravenous (IV) fluids—a saline solution given through a needle in your arm—must be started very quickly.
+This fluid should contain bicarbonate, which helps combat acid in the blood due to the muscle injury.
+Bicarbonate also helps flush the myoglobin out of the kidneys.

-Your doctor may prescribe medications such as bicarbonate and certain kinds of diuretics to help keep your kidneys functioning.
+Medications such as bicarbonate and certain kinds of diuretics may be prescribed as well to help the kidneys keep functioning.

-They can also treat high potassium levels in the blood, or hyperkalemia, and low blood calcium levels, or hypocalcemia, with appropriate IV fluids.
+High potassium levels in the blood (hyperkalemia) and low blood calcium levels (hypocalcemia) may also be treated with appropriate IV fluids.

 If kidney damage and acute renal failure have already started, you may need to receive dialysis.
-During dialysis, blood is taken out of the body and cleaned in a special machine in order to remove waste products.
+Dialysis is also called “extracorporeal blood purification.”
+Blood is taken out of the body and cleaned in a special machine in order to remove extra sodium, potassium, phosphates, and other waste products.

-Your long-term outlook depends on the degree of kidney damage.
+Long-term outlook depends on the extent of damage to your kidneys.
 If rhabdomyolysis is caught early, you may be able to avoid major complications and return to normal health in a few weeks.
 Even then, however, you may still have some lingering weakness and pain in your muscles.

-If major kidney damage occurs, your kidneys may be permanently damaged.
+If acute renal failure and kidney damage occur, there is a chance that your kidneys may be permanently damaged.

-Several of the symptoms and complications of rhabdomyolysis are serious and may result in death if you don’t get treatment for them.
+Several of the symptoms and complications of rhabdomyolysis are very serious and may result in death if left untreated.